Comoros Coup Leader Says He’ll Surrender

 As to his own fate, ``I think it would be Le Sante,″ Denard said, referring to one of France’s main prisons.

 In the 1978 coup, Denard placed Ahmed Abdallah Abderrahmane in the presidency and commanded the presidential guard.
-He was ousted by the French shortly after Abdallah’s 1989 assassination, in which Denard was suspected.
+He was ousted by the French after Abdallah’s 1989 assassination, in which Denard was suspected.

 Denard had been living quietly in France since 1993, when he was given a five-year suspended sentence for trying to overthrow the Marxist government of Benin in 1977.
 He remains under a death sentence in Benin.